jpchip/mke-frozen-treats/CONTRIBUTING.md

 ### Am I missing a place?

-Feel free to add any new sites and submit me a PR?
+Feel free to add any new sites and submit me a PR.

 ### Bug or missing feature?